 Although desserts are usually last on the menu, for many diabetics, they are at the top of the list of priorities.
 Therefore, we will begin with desserts.

 Desserts have one thing in common.
 They are all sweet.
 Fortunately, foods no longer have to contain sugar in order to be sweet.
 This is good news, since adjusting to a diabetic lifestyle is difficult enough without having to give up sweets.

 There are several groups of diabetic friendly sweeteners, including sugar alcohols, stevia and monk fruit.

 Sugar alcohols occur naturally in some fruits and vegetables.
 Commercially they are made from other sugars and starches.
 Sugar alcohols are less sweet than sugar and do not cause tooth decay.
 They do contain some carbohydrates and can raise blood sugar to a certain extent, however, they are low on the glycemic index.
 As noted above, this doesn’t mean that sugar alcohols don’t raise blood sugar levels at all.
 It just means that they will require a larger amount in order to do so, and the levels will rise more slowly.
-Alcohol sugars are also not calorie free.
+Sugar alcohols are also not calorie free.
 They have between 1.3 and three calories per gram.
 Sugar has 4 calories per gram.

 In spite of their name, sugar alcohols do not contain alcohol.
 Eating large amounts of some sugar alcohols can cause bloating or diarrhea.

 If you plan on cooking with sugar alcohols, xylitol is the best option.
 It can be found in concentrations that allow you to use it as a sugar substitute without having to adjust the recipe.